HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 $ srun ./laplace_acc.exe
 ```
 In the script above, the option `partition--accell` enables the access to the GPU, as already shown [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).
-One can also use the command `sinfo` to get information about which nodes are connected to the GPU.
+One can also use the command `sinfo` to get information about which nodes are connected to the GPUs.

 ## Experiment on OpenMP offloading

-In this section, we carry out an experiment on OpenMP offloading by adopting the same scenario as in the previous section but with the use of a different GPU-architecture.
-The implementation is done on the AMD Mi100 accelerator.
+In this section, we carry out an experiment on [OpenMP](https://www.openmp.org/wp-content/uploads/OpenMP-API-Specification-5-1.pdf) offloading by adopting the same scenario as in the previous section but with the use of a different GPU-architecture: AMD Mi100 accelerator.
+The functionality of OpenMP is somewhat similar to the one of OpenACC as schematically presented above.
+In the OpenMP concept, a block of loops is offloaded to a device via the construct **target**.
+A set of threads is then created on each compute unit (CU) by means of the directive **teams** to execute the offloaded region.
+Here, the offloaded region (i.e. block of loops) gets assigned to teams via the clause **distribute**, and get executed on the processing elements by means of the directive **parallel do simd**.

+The implementation of the OpenMP application is shown below for two cases: (i) OpenMP without introducing the data directive and (ii) OpenMP with the data directive.
+This Comparison allows us to identify the role of data management during the data-transfer between the host and a device,  which in turn permits to get some insights into the performance of the OpenMP features.
+As in the previous section, we begin by parallelising the looped regions.
+This is done first by transferring the control of a compute region to a device via the construct `target teams` and then performing the parallelism via the ``

+The performance is presented in Fig.

+copy arrays from the host to the device and back to the host at the end of the loop.
+This process will repeat itself at each iteration

+The description of the constructs and clauses implemented in our application is provided in the table below.

+An additonal application on OpenMP offloading can be found [here](https://documentation.sigma2.no/code_development/guides/ompoffload.html)

 As in the previous section, we begin by briefly describing the AMD architecture.
 This is schematically illustrated in Fig. 1.
 Here one can see that each block